 On his return he published Voyage dans l’intérieur de l’Afrique (1790, 2 vols.), and Second voyage dans l’intérieur de l’Afrique (1796, 3 vols.), both of which were best sellers across Europe, translated into several languages.
 He also published Histoire naturelle des oiseaux d’Afrique (1796–1808, 6 vols.) arguably the best bird book ever.
 Certainly the best at the time and for a long time after – available, if you can get it, at around R650 000.

 Levaillant’s famous map (below) was almost 9ft wide by 6ft high.
 The geographical part of the map was designed by Perrier, the five inset drawings and the animals by Van-Leen and the birds by Reinold.
 His books were hugely popular – in part perhaps because he didn’t mind embellishing!
-He told a good story, and he himself – and his pet baboon Kees – was a good subject.
+He told a good story, and he himself was a good subject, never mind his pet baboon Kees!
 In his map Levaillant also portrays himself as having gone further east and north than in reality.

 Controversy: Fifty years later an analysis of Le Vaillant’s collections made by Sundevall identified ten birds that could not be assigned definitely to any species, ten that were fabricated from multiple species and fifty species that could not have come from the Cape region as claimed.
 His reputation has understandably suffered as a result of these errors (or fabrications? or was he misled?), but recent re-evaluations, such as by Peter Mundy and especially, Ian Glenn, have argued that he deserves the high reputation as the first great modern ornithologist, and as the father of African ornithology.
 Here’s his book, the first – or anyway best-to-date-by-far – book on African birds; Ahead of its time, it set trends followed to this day and was truly the ‘Bewick’ (1797), the ‘Audobon’ (1838) or the ‘Roberts’ (1940) of its day!